passcod/blook/2020-jun-23-check-all-applicable-labels.md

 particular direction, either.
 But I do recognise I am not NT, and that's a step.
 I think.

 I am not the picture of health.
-I have an invisible, undiagnosed chronic illness or condition, which after much questioning, sounds pretty similar to, if an incredibly mild version of, fibro.
-But maybe I think that because several friends _do_ have diagnosed fibro, and I recognise myself in my friends.
-I would never want to make their struggles and hardship about me, though, so I'm not going to associate (beyond this post) to the condition.
+I have an invisible, undiagnosed chronic illness or condition, which after much questioning, sounds pretty similar to, if an incredibly mild version of, a named condition.
+But maybe I think that because several friends _do_ have that named condition, properly diagnosed, and I recognise myself in my friends.
+I would never want to make their struggles and hardship about me, though, so I'm not going to associate myself with it.
 I'm also very wary of something that sounds very much like a general “we have no idea, let's describe the symptoms and call it a thing” which I'm sure is helpful from a medical and also community point of view, but is super despairing from the perspective of someone wondering about what they have and if it's ever fixable and with a dislike of doctors.
 I probably need therapy.
 And medical care.
 I don't know if I'll ever work up the nerve to push past my past experiences and get there, which sounds very silly because I KNOW I HAVE THE PROBLEM, WHY WON'T I DO SOMETHING ABOUT IT.

 Speaking of mental health, I don't have impostor syndrome anymore.
 Wooo.
 It only took several years.
 I still have a latent fear of rejection.
 But I'm pretty confident in my skills now, and most